jbatistareis/sattrace/README.md

 # SatTrace
 ### [Live demo](https://jbatistareis.github.io/sattrace/)
+**Path information on this demo is outdated as of 2018*

 This is a simple satellite tracker using Two-Line Element Sets (TLE), data can be input manually, of via plain text files found on [Celestrak](https://www.celestrak.com/) or [Space Track](https://www.space-track.org/).

 ![SatTrace](screenshots/main.jpg)